Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/versione-disattivata.png)

 ## Work in progress...
 - HTTPS support: at the moment, this is only an expetimental feature.
 There are some problems.
 I'll fix bugs and missing functionalities in the future.

+## Thanks to:
+* Endys111 for the Czech translation
+* Anatoli Nicolae for the Splash Screen and the toolbar
+* BYA staff

 ## License